The Canal du Midi by bike, in Haute Garonne from Toulouse

 The history of the Canal du Midi

-Before being renamed “ Canal du Midi ” in 1789 by the revolutionaries, it bore the name of “Canal Royal de Languedoc” .
-In the 14th century, the completion of the Canal Latéral à la Garonne (which doubles the Garonne from Bordeaux to Toulouse), made river navigation possible from the Atlantic Ocean to the Mediterranean Sea.
-The two structures together form what is called the Canal des Deux Mers.
+Before being renamed the "Canal du Midi" in 1789 by the revolutionaries, it was known as the "Canal Royal de Languedoc."
+In the 14th century, the completion of the Canal Latéral à la Garonne (which doubles the Garonne from Bordeaux to Toulouse) made river navigation possible from the Atlantic Ocean to the Mediterranean Sea.
+Together, the two structures form what is known as the Canal des Deux Mers.

 Canal du Midi, Jenny Diab